patdring/CarND-Term2-MPC-Project/README.md

 ### Model Predictive Control with Latency

-State vector values are calculated by using the model and the given delay interval.
-These vector is then used instead.
+To implement a Model Predictive Control that handles a 100ms latency the state vector values are calculated by using the model and a included delay interval of 100ms.
+These ist implemented in [./src/main.cpp](./src/MPC.cpp#L104) from line 104ff. .I'm projecting the car’s current state 100ms into the future before running the solver method.

 ### The vehicle must successfully drive a lap around the track.